 The following have been added to the accreditation criteria:

-To build and inculcate a culture of continuous productivity improvements, accredited companies are required to appoint a Productivity Manager.
-Productivity Managers will go through a customised training programme emphasising technology adoption and work process redesign, developed by Workforce Singapore (WSG).
+To build and inculcate a culture of continuous productivity improvements, accredited companies are required to appoint a Productivity Manager to improve work processes, develop and implement productivity initiatives.

 b) Better employment standards

 Accredited companies must i) attain bizSAFE1 level 1 for Clean Mark Silver and bizSAFE level 3 for Clean Mark Gold accreditation, ii) make salary payment through GIRO unless otherwise requested by cleaners, and iii) ensure they do not default on any Labour Court orders issued in the 12 months preceding accreditation.